June 12, 2018 | Veratad Blog | File under: Veratad Technologies Blog

 All things GDPR: 5 Things You Can Still Do For Your GDPR Compliance

-We’ve all been hearing a lot about GDPR, the lawsuits, and consequences for the large companies that have failed to be fully compliant by the given deadline.
+We’ve all been hearing a lot about GDPR, the lawsuits, and consequences for the large companies that have failed to be fully GDPR compliant by the given deadline.
 Even though May 25 has come and gone, many companies are still struggling with this set of regulations.
-While we don’t have all the answers, we like to think we have most of them from our own research and preparations to be GDPR compliant – and we want to share them with you.
+While we don’t have all the answers, we like to think we have most of them from our own research and preparations for GDPR compliance – and we want to share them with you.

 This is the third post in our series covering GDPR.
 While there will always be something for you to do with regard to GDPR compliance, this post takes a back to the basics approach to your GDPR efforts to help calm that post-May 25 panic of “Are we fully compliant?!”

 1. Re-read the guidelines to be GDPR Compliant

 Yes, this seems obvious, but it’s worth the initial read, and hopefully this second pass through as well.
 We know it might be a bit dry, but there’s no better resource on GDPR than the regulations itself.
 While reports, white papers, and blog posts are certainly helpful for deepening your understanding, they’re still secondary sources.

 You, or the relevant person in your organization, can read them here.

 2. Know the statistics, and know you’re not alone

 A recent survey published a ton of great stats of where organizations are in relation to their compliance with GDPR by May 25, 2018.
 The report was compiled by Crowd Research Partners, these are just some highlights:

 - Organizations in breach of GDPR can be fined up to 4% of annual global turnover or €20 Million (whichever is greater)